nummacway/gb300-sf2000-tool/README.md

 Launch with `-dev` switch to show two menu items:

-- In the _Rename_ menu of the ROM details, there will be an option to convert NoIntro DATs into the format this tool uses for space and performance reasons (DATs are XML files with more checksums and lots of redundant information and overhead).
+* In the _Rename_ menu of the ROM details, there will be an option to convert NoIntro DATs into the format this tool uses for space and performance reasons (DATs are XML files with more checksums and lots of redundant information and overhead).
 The result will have the name of the original file but with a `.bin` extension.
-Make sure to use the headerless NES DAT, BIN DAT for Atari 7800.
-Database of GB300 Tool does not include BIOS.
+Make sure to use the headerless NES DAT.
-- In the _Save_ menu of the UI editor, you can load `preview.xml` from the tool's directory.
+* In the _Save_ menu of the UI editor, you can load `preview.xml` from the tool's directory.
 If you didn't reorder, add or delete `<preview>`s, this will reload the currently-viewed preview.

 ## Trivia